 Henri Matisse Biography | Oil Paintings

 Henri-Émile-Benoît Matisse, French painter, printmaker, and designer; the dominant figure in the Fauvist movement.
-Henry Matisse, one of the pillars of the twentieth-century art, was a great poet of color and the curved line and had a wonderful sense of the decorative.
+Henry Matisse, one of the pillars of twentieth-century art, was a great poet of color and the curved line and had a wonderful sense of the decoration.
 Initially a lawyer's clerk, Matisse turned to art in 1890.
-His first teacher, Bouguereau, was a disappointment, but he learned a great deal from his second master, Gustave Moreau, a Symbolist painter with a taste for exotic coloring, toward the end of the nineteenth century, when the memory of pure colors of Van Gogh and Gauguin was still fresh.
+His first teacher, William Adolph Bouguereau, was a disappointment, but he learned a great deal from his second master, Gustave Moreau, a Symbolist painter with a taste for exotic coloring, toward the end of the nineteenth century, when the memory of pure colors of Vincent Van Gogh and Paul Eugene-Henri Gauguin was still fresh.

 Matisse's early works were Impressionist or Neo-Impressionist in character but, after painting trips to the Mediterranean, he began to use more vivid colors; using them to create an emotional impact, rather than to transcribe nature.

 After years of failure, Henri Matisse and his friends made their breakthrough at the Salon d'Automne of 1905.
 By 1905 he had produced some of the boldest color images ever created, including a striking picture of his wife, The Green Stripe (Portrait of Madame Matisse).
 Critics were overwhelmed by the dazzling canvasses on display and dubbed the group Les Fauves (the wild beasts).